nterreri/thesis/report/chapter5.md

 The survey is a series of questions the chatbot may ask, grouped by topic.
 The label for each answer gathered is inferred from the implicit topic of the question.
-For example: a question about physical pain belongs to the physical concerns label.
+For example: a question about physical pain belongs to the physical concerns label (Section 2.1.1).
 Since all of the data extracted via the questionnaire has a balanced number of expected labels for categories, there is no concern about the training data being skewed with low positive cases for any one